era1112/pi-otg/README.md

 raspberry pi loadout for led and pushbutton control while on the move

 Flow of control:
-- systemctl runs "interface.py" (symlink to the interface script you really want) at boot
+- systemctl runs "pi-otg.service" at boot, which is responsible for keeping "interface.py" (symlink to the interface script you really want) running at all times.
-- the interface script polls on GPIO and calls "payload.sh" (symlink to the actual desired payload script) when the desired trigger is met
+- the interface script polls on GPIO and calls "payload.sh" (symlink to the actual desired payload script) when the desired trigger is met (gpio, time, gps, whatever).
+- the payload script carries out the system functions when in the triggered state.

 Project layout:
 - interface.py and payload.sh are symlinks that you alter when you want a different trigger interface or payload